 These large trucks typically weigh over 10,000 pounds.
 While their engines are much more powerful than a standard motor vehicle, they must also pull much more weight and take twice as much time and distance as a standard motor vehicle to stop.
-A motor vehicle traveling around 55 MPH may take about 130 to 140 feet to stop; larger trucks moving at the same speed may take up to 400 feet to stop.
+A motor vehicle traveling around 55 miles per hour may take about 130 to 140 feet to stop; larger trucks moving at the same speed may take up to 400 feet to stop.
 Due to the difference in stop times and excessive weight, accidents with large trucks can occur more frequently and cause more damage.

-NHTSA and CNTBS Truck Accident Statistics
+Truck Accident Statistics In Washington State

-Contributing Factors for Semi Truck Accidents
+Contributing Factors For Semi Truck Accidents

 There are several factors that could lead to a semi truck accident, but the most common are listed below: